wp-plugins/4q-survey/readme.txt

 == Installation ==

 Easy Install

 1. Navigate to your word press admin log in page located at [your wordpress site]/wp-admin

 2. Log-In to the administration area with an administrator account

 3. From the administration menu, choose Plugins-->Add New

 4. In the search field type iPerceptions

-5. Click “Install Now” on the iPerceptions Survey plugin from the search results.
+5. Click Install Now on the iPerceptions Survey plugin from the search results.

-6. Once the installation is completed, click “Activate Plugin”
+6. Once the installation is completed, click Activate Plugin

 Manual Install

-1. Download/upload the plugin to your WordPress plugins directory (typically "wp-content/plugins")
+1. Download/upload the plugin to your WordPress plugins directory (typically "wp-content/plugins").

-2. Activate the plugin using the Plugin Admin Dashboard
+2. Activate the plugin using the Plugin Admin Dashboard.

 3.	iPerceptions Survey will have been added to the left-navigation interface in WordPress.

-4. Enter your iPerceptions Survey code into the iPerceptions Survey plugin configuration screen
+4. Enter your iPerceptions Survey code into the iPerceptions Survey plugin configuration screen.

 5. Choose to toggle site wide (from the configuration screen), or only on specific pages (from the edit-page interface of the pages you desire).

 == Screenshots ==